-SMG&A expenses increased in the three-month period ended January 31, 2015, as compared to the same period of fiscal 2014 as a result of increases in SMG&A employee and related benefit expenses as well as other operational spending resulting from the Acquisition and an increase in variable compensation expense linked to our overall profitability and revenue growth.
-In addition, SMG&A expenses increased as a result of an increase in stock based compensation expense of approximately \$3.0 million due to the accelerated vesting of equity awards granted to a former executive officer in accordance with the terms of the applicable equity award agreements and the recording of approximately \$3.1 million of Acquisition-related transition costs.
+SMG&A expenses increased in the nine-month period ended August 1, 2015, as compared to the same period of fiscal 2014 as a result of increases in SMG&A employee and related benefit expenses, as well as operational spending resulting from the Acquisition, and an increase in variable compensation expense linked to our overall profitability and revenue growth.
+In addition, SMG&A expenses increased as a result of an increase in stock based compensation expense of approximately \$3.0 million due to the accelerated vesting of equity awards granted to a former executive officer in accordance with the terms of the applicable equity award agreements.
+These increases were partially offset by a decrease in Acquisition-related transition costs and other activity of approximately \$15.2 million.